Jones’ career-high 29 leads Stanford past Washington, 83-50

 BIG PICTURE

-Washington: Freshman Tameiya Sadler has had quite a start to her collegiate career, as she hit the game-winning bucket in the season-opener against San Diego State, she scored a team-high 23 points in a win over BYU, she earned Pac-12 Freshman of the Week and then became the first Husky freshman to score 20 points or more in back-to-back games since Kelsey Plum (2013-14) did it numerous times, when she followed her performance against BYU with a 21-point showing at Cal.
+Washington: Freshman Tameiya Sadler has had quite a start to her collegiate career.
+She hit the game-winning bucket in the season-opener against San Diego State, she scored a team-high 23 points in a win over BYU, she earned Pac-12 Freshman of the Week and then became the first Husky freshman to score 20 points or more in back-to-back games since Kelsey Plum did it numerous times in 2013-14, with a 21-point showing at Cal following the BYU game.
 Things didn’t go as well in her first encounter with perennial power Stanford, as Sadler finished with 8 points on 2-for-10 shooting from the floor.

-Stanford: The Cardinal swept their two games this week, beating UNLV 101-54 on Saturday and Washington on Sunday, and are now poised to supplant top-ranked South Carolina, which suffered its first loss of the season on Thursday, a 54-46 setback to No. 8 North Carolina State. ...
-After committing 22 fouls against UNLV, VanDerveer said she was not pleased and was an area she wanted corrected.
-The Cardinal committed only 10 fouls, while the Huskies were just 8 of 10 from the free-throw line. ...
-Fifth-year senior Anna Wilson, the younger sister of Seattle Seahawks quarterback Russell Wilson, got her eighth career start.
+Stanford: The Cardinal went 2-0 this week, also beating UNLV 101-54 on Saturday.
+They’re now poised to supplant top-ranked South Carolina, which suffered its first loss of the season on Thursday, a 54-46 setback to No. 8 North Carolina State.

 UP NEXT